Battle of Lissa (1866): Italy

-Behind these twelve ships, which formed the first line of the Italian fleet, were nine wooden frigates and corvettes with steam propulsion, but of the older type that armor had made obsolete.
-Dissatisfied with the state of his fleet, Persano repeatedly pointed out a number of deficiencies to the responsible naval minister, General Diego Angioletti.
+Behind these twelve ships, which formed the first line of the Italian fleet, were nine wooden frigates and corvettes with steam propulsion, but of an older type that armor had made obsolete.
+Dissatisfied with the state of his fleet, Admiral Persano repeatedly pointed out a number of deficiencies to the responsible naval minister, General Diego Angioletti.
 Persano estimated that he would need at least another month to get the fleet into fighting condition.
-On June 20, Angioletti was replaced by Agostino Depretis, who ordered Persano to sail immediately and assemble the fleet at Ancona.
+On 20 June, Angioletti was replaced by Agostino Depretis, who ordered Persano to sail immediately and assemble the fleet at Ancona.